 The Australian General Practice Training (AGPT) program is an Australian Government-funded vocational training program for doctors who want to specialise as general practitioners.

-NTGPE supports trainee doctors as they complete their training at hospitals, urban practices and rural and remote clinics located across the Territory.
-Our team of experienced and highly skilled medical educators and supervisors are experts in their field and will provide the mentorship and guidance you need to succeed in your GP training.
+The AGPT program through RACGP and ACRRM in the Northern Territory supports trainee doctors as they complete their training at hospitals, urban practices and rural and remote clinics located across the region.
+You will have access to experienced and highly skilled medical educators and supervisors who are experts in their field and will provide the mentorship and guidance you need to succeed in your GP training.

 By training in the NT, your opportunity to make a real difference in the lives of others is magnified through the broad scope of training experiences in rural and remote health delivery, Indigenous health, tropical medicine and mainstream medicine.

 There is a diverse range of GP training opportunities across a large number of accredited training posts in the NT.
 PlacemeNT is the NT's website that shows you all placements available across the region.